Senate Judiciary Committee Chair, Patrick Leahy, Directs DOD Inquiry into Gwyneth Todd Case

 Editing: Jim W. Dean

-Posted by Gordon Duff on Sep 19 2012, With 0 Reads, Filed under Editor, WarZone.
+Posted by Gordon Duff, Senior Editor on September 19, 2012, With 15088 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.